Institute For Global Ethics

 How does Institute For Global Ethics spend its money?

 Institute For Global Ethics directs 60% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 15%.
+This falls below the 65% benchmark.

 Are donations to Institute For Global Ethics tax-deductible?